abdul3532/senhor-finan-as/finmate-nextjs/README.md

 ## License

-Same as original FinMate project.
+Same as original Senhor Finanças project.